Shengyu0423/Monster_warehouse/README.md

 # Monster Beverage Corporation Warehouse Account System

-This is a simple project to teach Flask.
+This is the final project for the Future Collar Boot Camp.

 ## Project Overview